Quantum Nonlocality under Latency Constraints

-As shown in \Cref{table:3-xor}, for $\mathrm{XOR}_1$ and $\mathrm{XOR}_4$, a quantum advantage does not exist when $t \in [0,d/c)$, but appears when communication is allowed when $t \in [d/c,d'/c)$ due to the relaxed latency constraint.
-Meanwhile for $\mathrm{XOR}_2$, we see the opposite phenomenon: while where was a quantum advantage for $t \in [0,d/c)$, it disappears for $t \in [d/c,d'/c)$.
-Finally, for $\mathrm{XOR}_3$, communication has no effect on the classical or quantum values.
-This shows that even for three-party XOR games where $\beta$ is a Boolean function, the classical and quantum values can exhibit diverse behaviors as a function of time.
+As shown in \Cref{table:3-xor}, for $\mathrm{XOR}_1$ and $\mathrm{XOR}_4$, there is no quantum advantage when no parties can communicate, but there is one when $v_1$ and $v_2$ can communicate.
+Meanwhile for $\mathrm{XOR}_2$, we see the opposite phenomenon: while there was a quantum advantage when no parties can communicate, it disappears when $v_1$ and $v_2$ can communicate.
+Finally, for $\mathrm{XOR}_3$, communication between $v_1$ and $v_2$ has no effect on the classical or quantum values.
+This shows that even for three-party XOR games where $\hat \beta_{s_1,s_2,s_3} \in \{\pm 1\}$, the classical and quantum values can exhibit diverse behaviors depending on the connectivity graph.